 Perhaps the most critical aspect of a website is security.

 According to a report published on Sucuri Blog, in the third quarter of 2016, 74% of the WordPress websites were hacked.
 At the same time, only 17% of Joomla websites became victims.
 However, do not instantly conclude that WordPress is un-reliable.

 Because in most of the cases, negligence of webmaster is also the contributing factor.
-WordPress team is thriving 24/7 to provide you the ultimate security in the form of automatic maintenance and security updates.
+WP team is thriving 24/7 to provide you the ultimate security in the form of automatic maintenance and security updates.
 If you do not update, you should be ready for a hacker attack.